Strugglemeat/drmariomd/README.md

 * the movement is not progressive - the pill moves the same amount regardless of how long you hold the dpad direction down. in the original game, the longer you hold down or left/right, the faster the pill will move.
 * rotating the pill right before it lands can be buggy
 * sometimes the music doesn't loop
-* I used waitMs(500) instead of properly implementing timers, so the virus monsters stop dancing during the 'pause' of tiles being destroyed
+* I used waitMs(500) instead of properly implementing timers, so the virus monsters stop dancing during the 'pause' of tiles being destroyed and gravity.
+* the monsters don't play their dying animation, they just disappear